8 Best Income-Producing Assets to Grow Your Wealth

 • Management fees: Professional management comes with fees that can reduce overall returns.

-• Market risk: The value of the fund can fluctuate with the market.
+• Market risk: The fund’s value can go up and down depending on the market.

 • No control over investments: Investors cannot choose individual securities within the fund.